The Simpsons season 4

-The fourth season of the American animated television series The Simpsons originally aired on the Fox network between September 24, 1992, and May 13, 1993, beginning with "Kamp Krusty".
-The showrunners for the fourth production season were Al Jean and Mike Reiss, with the season being produced by Gracie Films and 20th Century Fox Television.
+The fourth season of the American animated sitcom The Simpsons aired on Fox between September 24, 1992 and May 13, 1993.
+It began with "Kamp Krusty".
+The showrunners for the fourth production season were Al Jean and Mike Reiss.
 The aired season contained two episodes which were hold-over episodes from season three, which Jean and Reiss also ran.
 Following the end of the production of the season, Jean, Reiss and most of the original writing staff left the show.
-The season was nominated for two Primetime Emmy Awards and Dan Castellaneta would win one for his performance as Homer in "Mr. Plow".
+The season was nominated for two Primetime Emmy Awards and Dan Castellaneta would win one for his performance as Homer and Barney in "Mr. Plow".
 The fourth season was released on DVD in Region 1 on June 15, 2004, Region 2 on August 2, 2004, and in Region 4 on August 25, 2004.

 Development

 The season was executive produced by Al Jean and Mike Reiss, who had also run the previous season.
 Several of the show's original writers who had been with the show since the first season left following the completion of the season's production run.
 "Cape Feare", which was the final episode to be produced by the "original team", aired during season five as a holdover.
 Jay Kogen, Wallace Wolodarsky and Jeff Martin wrote their final episodes for the season four production run.
 David M. Stern and Jon Vitti also left but returned to write episodes for later seasons.
 Reiss and Jean left to produce their own series, The Critic, but later returned to produce several more The Simpsons episodes, and Jean again became the showrunner starting with season thirteen.
 Rich Moore, one of the show's original directors, also left to work on The Critic, but returned years later to assist with animation on The Simpsons Movie.
 George Meyer and John Swartzwelder stayed on, while Conan O'Brien, Frank Mula and future show runners Bill Oakley and Josh Weinstein received their first writing credits.
 One-time writers for the season include Adam I. Lapidus and the team of Gary Apple and Michael Carrington, although Carrington later returned to voice characters in "Simpson Tide" and "Million Dollar Abie".

 Sam Simon, who had been showrunner for the show's first two seasons, assembled the original writing team, been the series' creative supervisor from its inception, and has been credited as "developing [the show's] sensibility", departed at the end of season four.
 Simon was involved in a series of creative disputes with the show's creator Matt Groening, producer James L. Brooks and production company Gracie Films.
 Simon commented that he "wasn't enjoying it anymore," and "that any show I've ever worked on, it turns me into a monster.
 I go crazy.
 I hate myself."
 Before leaving, he negotiated a deal that saw him receive a share of the show's profits every year and an executive producer credit despite not having worked on the show since then until his death.